SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## Email

-* `supportEmailAddress` (optional, string): The email to provide support informations.
+* `supportEmailAddress` (optional, string): The email to send support information to.

 ## Analytics